office equipments

 10. The Cost of Continuing Education

-There are certain educational expenses that you could be able to deduct as long as they are related to your current job.
+There are certain educational expenses that you can deduct as long as they are related to your current job.

-If you are planning on switching careers, then these educational expenses are not tax-deductible; however, if you have to participate in continuing education conferences, lectures, or examinations throughout the course of the year, there is a chance that these expenses may be tax-deductible.
+If you are planning on switching careers, then these educational expenses are not tax-deductible; however, if you have to participate in continuing education conferences, lectures, or examinations throughout the year, there is a chance that these expenses may be tax-deductible.

-Keep track of anything that you have to do during the course of the year that qualifies as continuing education.
+Keep track of anything you must do during the year that qualifies as continuing education.

 Then, work with a tax professional at the end of the year and see if you can deduct these expenses from your taxes.
 Continuing education expenses can be exceptionally large.

 Therefore, this could be one of the top freelancer tax deductions.
-Make sure that you understand which educational deductions are deductible with the help of trained tax professionals.
+Ensure you understand which educational deductions are deductible with the help of trained tax professionals.

 11. Your Internet and Phone Bills